univention/univention-corporate-server/doc/ext-performance/index.rst

 that the number of allowed file objects is limited by default.

 The maximum number of open files can be configured on a per-user or per-group basis.
-The default for all users can be set through the following |UCSUCRV|\ s:
+The default for all users can be set through the following |UCSUCRVs|:

 :samp:`security/limits/user/{default}/hard/nofile`
    The hard limit defines the upper limit a user can assign to a